 "We understand that cats can become withdrawn, shut down, and even downright terrified in a shelter setting.
 When they arrive in a shelter, they may have lost the only family they've ever known, or they may have come from a difficult life as a stray on the street," Rogero says.

 "We help those cats to feel more confident, to feel safe interacting with new people, to even spend more time at the front of their cages actively soliciting attention than hiding in the corner with their face to the wall.
 They get the kind of enrichment that cats need to be themselves and show their true personalities to potential adopters.
 This helps them to make connections and to get adopted more quickly."

-So far, nearly 30 shelters around the country have worked with the Cat Pawsitive program.
-More than 50 additional shelters are expected to join in by the end of 2018.
-The program is free to shelters and rescues, thanks to funding by sponsors like the Petco Foundation and Halo Pets.
+So far, 106 animal welfare organizations around the country have worked with the Cat Pawsitive program, resulting in more than 1,000 homeless cats being adopted into forever homes.
+The program is free to shelters and rescues.
 Organizations receive training materials, online classes, mentoring by cat behavior professionals and training treats.

 To encourage more rescues and shelters to get involved, the program sponsored the Cat Pawsitive National High-Five Day Shelter Contest.
-Shelter staff and volunteers, rescue workers and cat owners shared their most creative feline high-five photos and videos on Facebook or Instagram using the hashtag #CatPawsitive, tagging @TheJacksonGalaxyProject and @HaloPets.
+Shelter staff and volunteers, rescue workers and cat owners can share their most creative feline high-five videos at felinehighfive.com from April 18 through May 16.

 Here are runners-up Rusty and Sunny for Five Acres Animal Shelter in St. Charles, Missouri.

 For more information on Cat Pawsitive programs and to learn how to teach your cat to high-five, visit felinehighfive.com.
 This year’s contest is in partnership with The Petco Foundation, The Animal Rescue Site and Lil BUB.